Defining WAF exceptions

 If you define a WAF exception that skips all remaining rules, the expressions of those rules are not evaluated.

-Currently, WAF exceptions are not logged in firewall events.
+Currently, WAF exceptions are not logged in Security Events.